Shinkomori19/kaggle_bird/README.md

 # Dataset
 * We used the given dataset of bird
+* We split train data into train data and validation data, so that we can evaluate our model by using validation data.
 * Pre-trained models used ImageNet for pre-training.

 # Problems we encountered